ToolmanP/Thoughtcrime/pages/AppSystem.md

 - ## WebSocket
 - Sometime we do not need synchronous communication and if our requests are handled asynchronously, we naively require a method to receive asynchronous response.
 - WebSocket is an application protocol that provides full-duplex communications between two peers over the TCP Protocol.
-- It consists two parts: handshake and data transfer
+- It consists two parts: handshake and data transfer.
+- Although full-duplex, it still cost more resource so maybe too many websocket connections are also intolerable.
+We need to control them.
 - ### HandShake
 - HTTP Based
   logseq.order-list-type:: number